 For the Minister of Labor and Social Welfare, Patricio Melero, the law guarantees that no pension will be below the poverty line.

-Small increase for elderly not eligible for any basic pension
+Small increase for people not eligible for any basic pension

 For Alejandro Guillier, left-leaning presidential candidate in 2017, the law is a “response to a national emergency situation and a failure of the individual capitalization system of pensions that did not fulfill its promise”.